-The IAC Aerobatic Achievement Awards program furnishes the mechanism which allows competition and non-competition pilots to reach the desired level of proficiency, under strictly controlled conditions, and with an eye always on safety.
-Aerobatic competitions benefit as more people are encouraged to enter; aerobatic education is more widely disseminated; and, finally, aerobatics as a sport will grow as more people learn of the enjoyment, fun, and comradeship that is aerobatics.
+The Achievement Awards program provides the mechanism through which competition and non-competition pilots can work to reach the desired level of proficiency, under strictly controlled conditions, and always with an eye on safety.
+Aerobatic competitions benefit as more people are encouraged to enter; aerobatic education is more widely disseminated; and, aerobatics as a sport will grow as more people learn of the enjoyment, fun, and comradeship that is aerobatics.

-The IAC Aerobatic Achievement Awards program sets definite goals toward which a pilot can work while increasing proficiency in aerobatics.
 These awards are not easy to achieve and a high level of skill is required.
 They are, however, within the reach of every pilot.
-When the award is earned, it is something about which to be proud.
+When an award is earned, it is truly something of which to be proud.